 Sex or even great chandelier-swinging sex does not guarantee a meaningful, romantic, solid, intimate, and successful relationship.
 However, things like communication (listening, seeking to understand, empathizing), mutual respect, and trust can help to create and foster a better relationship between a couple who is dealing with one of them being incarcerated.

-It is not suggested that a couple risks having physical sex in between the vending machines, during what they think are “private” moments, or give each other hand or foot jobs beneath the visiting room table in a false belief that these acts are romantic or will bring them emotionally closer to each other.
+It is not suggested that a couple risk having physical sex in between the vending machines, during what they think are “private” moments, or give each other hand or foot jobs beneath the visiting room table in a false belief that these acts are romantic or will bring them emotionally closer to each other.
 That is a surefire way to get banned or worse if they get caught and it’s not worth the risk.
 Many prison or jail visiting rooms are equipped with cameras and facility personnel who observes and oversees visits.

 Ways To Keep Romance Alive After Your Partner Is Locked Up

-We came up with a spectacular list of things that couples can do to create and keep romance alive when one of them is incarcerated during visits and/or when they are away from each other:
+We came up with a spectacular list of things that couples can do to create and keep the romance alive when one of them is incarcerated during visits and/or when they are away from each other:

 1. Partners can wear their partner’s favorite color or favorite blouse or shirt on a visit (keeping in mind the facility dress code guidelines for the incarcerated and visitors).